-Phyllis Schlafly, shown here in 2011, founded the Eagle Forum.
+Phyllis Schlafly, shown here in 2011, founded the Eagle Forum in 1972.
 The Eagle Forum has taken various stances on First Amendment issues.
 It opposed the FCC's repeal of the fairness doctrine, and in recent years, sided with Hobby Lobby and other businesses who opposed health care regulations requiring them to provide forms of birth control that they considered to be abortifacients.
-(Photo by Gage Skidmore, via Flickr, CC BY-SA 2.0)
+(Photo by Gage Skidmore via Flickr, CC BY-SA 2.0)

 The Eagle Forum is a conservative women’s group founded in 1972 by Phyllis Schlafly.
 The organization’s stance on First Amendment policy issues depends on how they correlate to the group’s perspective.
 The Eagle Forum promotes its agenda by lobbying Congress and state legislatures and through litigation.